Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Proof of the Main Result

-where we define the policy space $\Pi_i$ as the collection of sampling decisions $(Z_{i,1},Z_{i,2},...)$ at epoch $i$ such that the stochastic kernel is Borel measurable.
+Recall that the age decreases to $Y_{i-1,M_{i-1}}$ at time $D_{i-1,M_{i-1}}$.
+Note that $Y_{i-1,M_{i-1}}$ is independent of the history information by the sampling time $S_{i-1,M_{i-1}}$.
+Thus, the age evolution at the $i^{th}$ epoch is independent of the sampling decisions from the previous epochs $0,1,2,...,i-1$.
+Therefore, to solve \eqref{prime-problem}, minimizing each epoch separately is sufficient.
+We define the policy space $\Pi_i$ as the collection of sampling decisions $(Z_{i,1},Z_{i,2},...)$ at epoch $i$ such that the stochastic kernel is Borel measurable.
 The difference between $\Pi_i$ and $\Pi$ is that the sampling decisions in $\Pi_i$ do not depend on the history information from previous epochs (except $Y_{i-1,M_{i-1}}$).
 Hence, it is easy to find that $\Pi_i\subset \Pi$.